Termites: Profile and Information

 Termite alates do not leave the colony until a nuptial flight happens.
 Alate males and females form pairs and then land in search of a perfect place for a settlement.

-When the mating is over, the couple never leaves their new home and spend the rest of their lives in there.
-Nuptial flight time for different species vary.
-For instance, alates in some species emerge in the day time during summer, while others come out during the winter.
+When the mating is over, the couple never leaves their new home and spend the rest of their lives there.
+Nuptial flight times for different species vary.
+For instance, alates in some species emerge during the daytime during summer, while others emerge during winter.

-The nuptial flight for some species may also start at dusk when the alates as seen swarming around areas with bright lights.
-The time when the nuptial flight starts is dependent on environmental conditions, moisture, the time of day, precipitation, and wind speed.
+The nuptial flight for some species may also start at dusk when the alates are seen swarming around areas with bright lights.
+The time when the nuptial flight starts depends on environmental conditions, moisture, the time of day, precipitation, and wind speed.

-The number of termites that live in a colony also differs, with the larger species having between 100 to 1,000 individuals.
-However, other termite colonies, especially those with significant individuals, can account for millions of individuals.
+The number of termites that live in a colony also differs, with the larger species having between 100 and 1,000 individuals.
+However, other termite colonies, especially those with significant individuals, can account for millions.

 The termite queen only lays between 10 to 20 eggs at a time in the very early periods of the colony.
-But as the colony grows older, she lays up to 1,000 eggs a day.
+But as the colony ages, she lays up to 1,000 eggs daily.
 At maturity, a primary termite queen has a high capacity to lay eggs.

-In certain termite species, the mature queen has a largely distended abdomen and can produce as many as 40,000 eggs in a single day.
+In certain termite species, the mature queen has a distended abdomen and can produce as many as 40,000 eggs daily.
 The two mature ovaries can contain 2,000 ovarioles each.

-The abdomen of the queen increases her body length to several times more than the way it was before mating and makes it more difficult for her to enjoy free mobility; attendant termite workers take it upon themselves to assist.
+The queen’s abdomen increases her body length several times more than before mating, making it more difficult for her to enjoy free mobility; attendant termite workers take it upon themselves to assist.

-This is a way of life that is very different from what is obtainable in ant colonies, in which an ant queen mates a single time with the male(s) and stores the gametes for the rest of her life, as the male ants, die not long after mating.
+This way of life is very different from what is obtainable in ant colonies, in which an ant queen mates once with the male(s) and stores the gametes for the rest of her life, as the male ants die not long after mating.

 If, for some reason, a termite queen is absent, the termite king will produce pheromones that encourage the development of a new termite queen.
 Since the termite queen and king are monogamous, there is no sperm competition.

-Termites not going through a complete metamorphosis on the growth to becoming alates have formed a subcaste in some termite species, serving as potential supplementary reproductives for the future.
+Termites that are not going through a complete metamorphosis on the growth to becoming alates have formed a subcaste in some termite species, serving as potential supplementary reproductives for the future.

-Supplementaries are capable of replacing a dead primary reproductive, and a single settlement may also have several supplementary within it.
+Supplementaries can replace a dead primary reproductive; a single settlement may have several supplementary within it.
 Some queens can also switch from sexual reproduction to asexual reproduction with ease.

-They have been found to mate with the king to produce colony workers, and even reproduce their replacements (these replacements are called neotenic queens) parthenogenetically.
+They have been found to mate with the king to produce colony workers and even reproduce their replacements (called neotenic queens) parthenogenetically.

 The neotropical termite, Embiratermes neotenous, and many other termite species form colonies that have a primary king accompanied by one primary queen or by as many as 200 neotenic queens that had come from thelytokous parthenogenesis of a founding primary queen.

-The type of reproduction likely used maintains heterozygosity in the transfer of the genome from mother to daughter, ultimately avoiding inbreeding depression.
+The type of reproduction likely used maintains heterozygosity in the genome transfer from mother to daughter, ultimately avoiding inbreeding depression.

 Leave a Reply